colinmurphy1/onkyo-rs232/README.md

 ### `setVolume`

 Sets volume to the desired level.
+Range is from 0 to 80.

-Set volume to level 10: `setVolume(10)`
+Set volume to 10: `setVolume(10)`

-**Not fully implemented yet!
-You may accidentally set the volume to a level that is too high.**

 ### `volUp`